davidrodriguessp/deep-learning-image-recognition/README.md

 In this project, we created different models to predict handwritten digits.
 We used a dataset available in the Scikit-learn Python library called `load_digits()`.
 The dataset has 1,797 images.
 Initially, we created a model using the K-nearest neighbors algorithm.
 Then, we built different models using Artificial Neural Networks.

-The conclusion was that with Artificial Neural Networks, especially with models that include multiple hidden layers (Deep Artificial Neural Networks), it was possible to reach state-of-the art predictions, with 99% accuracy, even when 5-fold cross validation was used.
+The conclusion was that the different models reached similar scores, but K-nearest Neighbors (KNN) with k=1 had a slightly better performance, reaching 99% accuracy.

 Notebook: Deep Learning for Image Recognition.ipynb